 However, a lot of technicians say that it is a bit more aggressive and painful compared to the saline solution removal method.

 How To Remove Ombre Powder Brows At Home

-It is not recommended to remove ombre powder brows by yourself at home.
-But there are some things you can do to make them fade quicker.
+While there is no fast and easy way to remove ombre powder brows at home, there are some things you can do to make them fade much quicker.

 - Take warm, steamy showers every day for a long period of time